valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/readme.md

 ## Test

 You can test using standard api and ui test tools.
-We recommend exploring the [Behave framework](https://github.com/valhuber/ApiLogicServer/wiki/Working-With-Behave).
-This can be used as part of an overall agil approach as described in the [Logic Tutorial](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Tutorial).
+We recommend exploring the [Behave framework](https://valhuber.github.io/ApiLogicServer/Behave/).
+This can be used as part of an overall agile approach as described in the [Logic Tutorial](https://valhuber.github.io/ApiLogicServer/Logic-Tutorial/).

 TL;DR - features and test scripts are predefined in the sample; to run them (with the server running):